 Upon arrival in Avila, all exchange students must contact the International Relations Office at the UCAV at their earliest possible convenience.
-The person in charge of welcoming students, answering their questions, and taking care of all paperwork on their behalf is Annette Beermann in the International Relations Office.
-Her office is located in the main University building on the 2nd floor, corridor on left.
+The person in charge of welcoming students, answering their questions, and taking care of all paperwork on their behalf is Héctor Zapatera in the International Relations Office, located in the main University building on the 2nd floor, corridor on left.